smart-data-models/dataModel.DigitalInnovationHub/DigitalInnovationHub/doc/spec_FR.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-NGSI entity type.
+      description: NGSI entity type.
 It has to be DigitalInnovationHub
       enum:
         - DigitalInnovationHub
       type: string
       x-ngsi:
         type: Property
     website:
-      description: 'Property.
-Model:''https://schema.org/URL''.
-Website of the Digital Innovation Hub.'
+      description: Website of the Digital Innovation Hub
       type: string
       x-ngsi:
         model: https://schema.org/URL